 The aim of the ICA is to promote the management and use of records and archives, and the preservation of the archival heritage of humanity around the world, through the sharing of experiences, research and ideas on professional archival and records management matters, and on the management and organisation of archival institutions.

-Who can join ICA?
+Who can join ICA and how?

 Membership of ICA is open to any individual or organisation concerned with the professional care of and access to archive collections.

 Not an ICA member yet?

 Click here to join us and become part of our international community!

 The ICA works to encourage and inspire, worldwide, the work of archival institutions, professional bodies and organisations, public and private, concerned with the administration or preservation of archives, records and data, or with professional training.